jeandrek/harp-midi/README.md

 * Output format is not configurable.
 * Only works in one octave.
-* Only works for harmonicas with the usual C key &ndash; I think&hellip.
+* Only works for harmonicas with the usual C key &ndash; I think&hellip;